Nemocas/AbstractAlgebra.jl/docs/src/mseries.md

 If one wants a series with the same precision in all variables, one can use `O(R, n)` where `R` is the series ring and `n` is the desired precision.

+If all the precisions are to be the same, the vector of integers for the precisions can be replaced by a single integer.

 **Examples**

 ```jldoctest